Red River Iron Works

 Today, Estill County embraces its history and natural beauty, with opportunities for outdoor activities such as hiking, camping, and fishing.
 The county also celebrates its heritage through various events and festivals, showcasing the diverse culture and traditions of its residents.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Estill County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Estill County, Kentucky.

 • 1808 - Estill County is established by the Kentucky General Assembly.